automl/amltk/docs/guides/scheduling.md

 === "`limit=`"

-    Limit the number of times a callback can be called, after which, the callback will be ignored.
+    Limit the number of times a callback can be called, after which the callback will be ignored.

     ```python exec="true" source="material-block" html="True" hl_lines="13"